 Lone Star Treble-O-Lectric Trains

 I had to include a page or two or three or four about these wonderful trains because they were responsible for my start in 9mm gauge model railroading.
 I was ten years old when I got a Treble-O-Lectric (is there ANY other name for electric trains that is as cool sounding as this?) train set for Christmas in 1962.
 It came from Santa........er.....I mean.....Montgomery Ward.
 But darn it, it does say "Doug from Santa Claus" on the cover (although it looks suspiciously like my dear late dad's handwriting).
 The set included a Union Pacific F7, Union Pacific boxcar, 100 ton breakdown crane, Mobilgas tanker, flat car with two vehicles (a red Citroen DS and green Land Rover) , and Union Pacific caboose.
 There was an oval of track as usual but there were also two hand-operated points (switches) included and some extra curves so you could have a circle inside the oval at one end.
 1962 was the only year Wards included these extra track pieces in the deluxe sets.
 There were also a station, footbridge, signal box (tower), trees, telegraph poles......well here, a couple of pictures might explain it better.
 The first one is from that Christmas Eve in 1962 when I set it up on the dining room table.
-My dad and little sister are in the background and he is working on a kit clock we also got that Christmas.
-My dad loved clocks.
+My dad and little sister are in the background.
 Click on the thumbnail to view a full sized picture:

-The second picture is one I took of the set in its box in 1997 after I had restored it to like new condition.
+The second picture is one I took of the set in its box in 1997 after I had restored it to like new condition (not that it took THAT much to restore it).
 Click on the thumbnail to view a full sized picture:

 Very colourful, don't you think?
 Lone Star really had a way with colours and the boxed sets in Lone Star's own packaging are beautiful things to behold!
 Here is a picture of an EL.50 Goods set, courtesy of Jeffery Knight:

 Obviously, I still have my original set and other pieces I acquired through the years.
-Of course, in the early years, I wanted to expand on it and did build two of what you would call permanent layouts using Treble-O-Lectric equipment.
-The first was based on a layout board I got for Christmas (the Montgomery Ward 48T-3026 board made by Life-Like), along with the Baldwin 0-8-0, some Gulliver County buildings (the 48T-3020 Community Building Set) , and additional track to complete the track circuit, the next year from Wards.
-The two level board was the deluxe one and made from expanded styrene bead material contrasted to the other Treble-O-Lectric layout boards of vacuum-formed styrene sheet.
+Of course, in the early years, I wanted to expand on it and did build two of what you would call permanent layouts using the Treble-O-Lectric equipment.
+The first was based on an expanded styrene layout I got for Christmas the next year from Wards.
 This is pictured below, complete with a staged train wreck in the forefront.
 I realise that the quality of the photo isn't that good but, hey, I was only 11 at the time right?
 Oh well, at least it's in colour.
 Click on the thumbnail to view a full sized picture:

 The second layout was built on a piece of plywood left over from my older brother's HO layout in which he lost interest (see, a true model railroader is always ready to exploit materials to make a layout).
 This pike involved all the usual construction necessary; track laying, wiring, scenery, etc. I don't know why I never took a photo of that layout.
 One of the things I did was to ballast the track using the bonded ballast method, mixing the ballast (actually, I used earth-colored sawdust) with powdered casein glue and spraying with water.
 It worked very well but, boy, was it tough to get that stuff off the track later when I wanted to restore it to its original appearance!